 It’s crucial that managers empower their employees with the skills needed to deliver exceptional customer experiences.
-Knowledge alone won’t improve your CX — your employees need to be inspired and motivated to guarantee an effective rollout.
+Knowledge alone won’t improve your CX — your employees must be inspired to guarantee an effective rollout.

-Start with a bang and disrupt the status quo
+Start with a bang, disrupt the status quo

 Prepare your managers to lead and your employees to deliver